Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 May your help be with the man of your right hand, with the son of man whom you yourself made strong.
 Then we will no more withdraw from you; give us new life, and we will call upon your name.

-This Sunday of Advent is deeply marked by a call to vigilance.
-Saint Mark includes in the words of Jesus the command to “watch” up to three times.
-And the third time he does so with solemnity: "What I say to you, I say to all: Watch!"
-(Mk 13,37).
-It is not only an ascetic recommendation, but a call to live as children of the light and of the day.
+This Sunday of Advent is also deeply marked by a call to vigilance.
+Thus, Saint Mark includes in Jesus' words the command to "watch" three times.
+The third time, he does so with a certain solemnity: "What I say to you, I say to all: ‘Watch!’”
+(Mk 13:37).
+It's not just an ascetic recommendation, but a call to live as children of light and of the day.

-This call is addressed not only to his disciples, but to all men and women of good will, as an exhortation that reminds us that life does not only have an earthly dimension, but is projected towards an “afterlife”.
-The human being, created in the image and semblance of God, endowed with freedom and responsibility, capable of loving, will have to give an account of his life, of how he has developed the capacities and talents that he has received from God; if he has kept them selfishly, or if he has made them bear fruit for the glory of God and at the service of his brothers.
+This call is addressed not only to his disciples but to all men and women of goodwill, as an exhortation reminding us that life does not have only an earthly dimension, but is projected towards eternal life beyond this world.
+The human being, who is created in the image and likeness of God, is endowed with freedom and responsibility, and has the capacity to love.
+Accordingly, we will have to account for our lives —how we have developed and used the abilities and talents received from God; whether we have selfishly guarded them, or whether we have made them fruitful for the glory of God and the service of others.

-The fundamental disposition that we have to live and the virtue that we have to exercise is hope.
-Advent is, par excellence, the time of hope, and the entire Church is called to live in hope and to become a sign of hope for the world.
-We are preparing to commemorate Christmas, the beginning of His coming: the Incarnation, the Nativity, his passage through earth.
-But Jesus has never left us; it remains with us in various ways until the end of time.
-For this reason, "with Jesus Christ joy is always born and reborn!"
-(Pope Francis).
+The fundamental disposition we must live and the virtue we must exercise is hope.
+Advent is the time of hope par excellence, and the entire Church is called to live in hope and to become a sign of hope for the world.
+We prepare to commemorate Christmas, the beginning of Christ’s coming: the Incarnation, the Nativity, his passage through the earth.
+But Jesus has never left us; he remains with us in various ways until the end of time.
+For this reason, "with Christ joy is constantly born anew" (Pope Francis).

 Other comments

-«Be alert and watch, for you don't know when the time will come»
+“Be watchful!
+Be alert!
+You do not know when the time will come"

-Jesus warns us that «you don't know when the time will come» (Mk 13:33).
+Jesus warns us that "You do not know when the time will come" (Mk 13:33).
 Yes, in our life there will be a decisive moment.
 But, when will it be?
 We do not know.
 The Lord did not even want to reveal us when the time would come for the end of the world.

-So, all this takes us towards an attitude of exasperation and conscientiousness: «If He comes suddenly, do not let him catch you asleep» (Mk 13:36).
+So, all this takes us towards an attitude of exasperation and conscientiousness: "May he not come suddenly and find you sleeping" (Mk 13:36).
 Time in this life is time of deliverance, of maturing our capacity to love; it is not a time of diversion.
 It is a time of “betrothal”, of preparation for our “wedding” time in afterlife, in communion with God and all the saints.

 Yet, life is but a constant starting and restarting.
 The fact remains that we have to go through some definitive moments: perhaps, every day, every hour and every minute may become a crucial moment.
 Many or a few, but —in short— days, hours and minutes: it is here, on a concrete time, when the Lord is waiting for us. «In our life, in the life of Christians, our first conversion —that unique moment which each of us remembers, when we clearly understood everything the Lord was asking of us— is certainly very significant.
 But the later conversions are even more important, and they are increasingly demanding» (St. Josemaria).